lsmolder/bids_tools/README.md

             └── 50001
                 └── Menon^AS-MBN^^^^.MR.Menon^AS-MBN.50001.1.20221119.BF04DF23.dcm
 ```
-**The dcm2bids.sh takes the zipped file, animal id, session no, type of fmri data (if any), \noutput dir, and a heuristic file**
+**The dcm2bids.sh takes the zipped file, animal id, session no, type of fmri data (if any), \n output dir, and a heuristic file**

 ```